anduscheung/react-autosuggest-inside-input/README.md

 I'm learning to bundle a project properly with this package.
 So I'll keep releasing change from time to time and it may break suddenly due to change of webpack setup.

-Please do not use it at production at the moment until 1.0.0 is released.
+Please do not use it at production at the moment until 1.0.0 is released (will be done before May).

 However, if you think the package is exactly what you need, you can directly copy the code here https://github.com/anduscheung/react-autosuggest-inside-input/blob/main/src/components/AutoSuggestInsideInput.tsx.

-This file is the actually implementation and will not have anymore change unless there is bugs discovered.
+This file is the actual implementation and will not have anymore change unless there is bugs discovered.
 Use cases are tested with Cypress.

 # React Autosuggest Inside Input